run-llama/llama_deploy/examples/message-queue-integrations/rabbitmq/kubernetes/README.md

 kubectl apply -f kubernetes/ingress_services
 ```

-To view the status of the services and pods, use the follwoing command:
+To view the status of the services and pods, use the following command:

 ```sh
 kubectl -n llama-deploy-demo get pods